The LAPACK Interface

 .
 The matrixA

-is overwritten with details of the QR or the LQ factorization of .Note that
+is overwritten with details of the QR or the LQ factorization of.

 gels